sakerbuild/site-saker.build/site/saker.build/doc/guide/cmdlineref/daemon_info.md

 If the daemon is not running at the given address, or doesn't accept client connections then an exception will be thrown.

+If not specified, information about locally running daemons will be printed.

 </div>